Goliath Season 3: A Means to an End

 Amazon Studios

 McBride and Patty sit back and watch as Wade and Diana consciously uncouple.
-Wade freezes Diana’s bank accounts just as she is about to launch Soop with a lavish press party laid out like a Mad Hatter’s tea party in an almond orchard — and when her request to Joe Little Crow at the casino to step in with funding is turned down, she loses her temper and kills him.
+Wade freezes Diana’s bank accounts just as she is about to launch Soop with a lavish, pastel-hued, Press party laid out like a Mad Hatter’s tea party in an almond orchard — and when her request to Joe Little Crow at the casino to step in with funding is turned down, she loses control again and goes for the kill.

 To make matters worse, a trademark lawsuit is then brought by Goop, which ultimately seals the lid on Soop.
-As a result, Diana sacks her business manager Rochelle Purple (played by Leslie Grossman) who is seen off with the help of an almond tree shaking machine.
-It’s more than a little gruesome.
+The lavish launch ceremony is cancelled and Diana sacks her business manager Rochelle Purple (played by Leslie Grossman) who is seen off with the help of an almond tree-shaking machine.
+It’s more than a little gruesome — something must break.

 Meanwhile, back in the deposition meetings, Wade is advised by his lawyer Sumi not to answer any questions that violate the NDA, the privilege to which is held by him, or rather by The Central Valley Tallgrass Farming Company.
 McBride points out that holding the privilege to the NDAs does not prohibit Wade from answering questions about the NDAs, and that he is, in fact, legally obliged to answer any question asked of him at the deposition.
 But Sumi advises Wade not to answer any more questions until a Judge orders him to.